OtherRealms/Shot-Manager-Guide/index.rst

 This image can then be used in the compositor.
 It may also be useful to insert a Scale node, Fit to Render.
 This will ensure the image fits if the output resolution percentage is not 100%.

 You may load an alternative font, the default 'DejaVu Sans' is also known as Bfont Regular, the Blender's default font.
-Any complete, TrueType font can be used.
-For non-Latin text, there are more fonts provided in "Blender Foundation\Blender 4.1\4.1\datafiles\fonts\" or your local OS Fonts folder.
+Any complete, True Type font can be used.
+For non-Latin text, there are more fonts provided in Blender Foundation/Blender 4.1/4.1/datafiles/fonts or your local OS Fonts folder.
 The top Font and font size options will be the default value text values, these can be overridden per stamp.

 .. image:: NewStamp.JPG